mulka/ploverwiki/Misleading-Strokes-in-Plover's-Dictionary.md

-There are some misstroke entries in the Plover dictionary that are very nice (and short) but may cause issues later on.
+The theory used in Plover's dictionary applies some best practices for stroking certain words.
+There are some misstroke entries in the Plover dictionary that are very nice (and short), but may cause issues later on.
 For example, with word boundaries.
-The theory used in Plover's dictionary applies some best practices for stroking certain words.

 ### What is a word boundary, and why is it an issue?
 (text)